Malta

 Citizenship & nationality

-MPRP is a structured permanent residence product managed via licensed agents and strict background checks.
-It is different from Malta nomad permits and should be treated as a capital-and-compliance route.
+MPRP is a structured permanent residence program run through licensed agents and strict background checks.
+It is not the same as Malta’s nomad permit.
+Treat it as a capital and compliance route.

-• Permanent residence does not automatically grant citizenship; naturalisation is separate and stricter.
+• Permanent residence does not automatically lead to citizenship.
+Citizenship is a separate, stricter process.

-Confirm current legal notices, fees, and property rules with Residency Malta Agency and your licensed agent before paying deposits.
+Confirm current legal notices, fees, and property rules with Residency Malta and your licensed agent before you pay deposits.

 Best for